MicrosoftDocs/cpp-docs/docs/dotnet/how-to-marshal-structures-using-cpp-interop.md

 The following code examples use the [managed, unmanaged](../preprocessor/managed-unmanaged.md) #pragma directives to implement managed and unmanaged functions in the same file, but these functions interoperate in the same manner if defined in separate files.
 Files containing only unmanaged functions do not need to be compiled with [/clr (Common Language Runtime Compilation)](../build/reference/clr-common-language-runtime-compilation.md).

-## Example passing structure from managed to unmanaged function
+## Example: Pass structure from managed to unmanaged function

 The following example demonstrates passing a structure from a managed to an unmanaged function, both by value and by reference.
 Because the structure in this example contains only simple, intrinsic data types (see [Blittable and Non-Blittable Types](/dotnet/framework/interop/blittable-and-non-blittable-types)), no special marshaling is required.
 To marshal non-blittable structures, such as those that contain pointers, see [How to: Marshal Embedded Pointers Using C++ Interop](../dotnet/how-to-marshal-embedded-pointers-using-cpp-interop.md).